PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

 ![](GDS2017_Visualization_Tutorial_files/figure-markdown_github/unnamed-chunk-3-1.png)

 There are several different ways to specify color manually, but R also has a predefined list of colors that you can call by name.
-While you can look this up within R, the easiest way is to use an external reference, such as this cheat (sheet)\[<http://research.stowers-institute.org/efg/R/Color/Chart/ColorChart.pdf>\].
+While you can look this up within R, the easiest way is to use an external reference, such as this [cheat sheet](http://research.stowers-institute.org/efg/R/Color/Chart/ColorChart.pdf).

 ``` r
 # colors() # All named colors in R